ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 ### Real world parallels

+> Imagine if you will an angry mob of Tiki-torch wielding trolls threatening to burn your hovel down.
+They're protesting because you've hired Cinderella and in their opinion, she doesn't sweep the dirt nearly as well as your previous 12 employees.

-There's interesting real-world parallels here; and when I say *interesting* I'm actually talking about toxic fandom whose members have been screaming like cut pigs ever since [Jodie Whittaker got the role back in 2017](https://arstechnica.com/gaming/2017/07/doctor-who-jodie-whittaker-13th-doctor/).
+And back to reality, we've got something similar going on with a toxic subset of Doctor Who fandom whose members have been screaming like cut pigs ever since [Jodie Whittaker got the role back in 2017](https://arstechnica.com/gaming/2017/07/doctor-who-jodie-whittaker-13th-doctor/).
 Here's a small sample:

 * [The drinker on the 13th Doctor](https://www.youtube.com/watch?v=MGWxjHBSn-4)[^29dd]
 * [Not the doctor](https://www.youtube.com/watch?v=82d5SrsPkIg)